Bill Moyers: Bill Moyers Journal (1972–1981)

-In 1971 Moyers began working for the Public Broadcasting System (PBS).
+In 1971, Moyers began working for the Public Broadcasting Service (PBS).
 His first PBS series, titled This Week with Bill Moyers, aired in 1971 and 1972.

 Bill Moyers Journal ran on PBS from 1972 until 1981 with a hiatus from 1976 to 1977.
 He later hosted a show with this title from 2007 to 2010.

-In 1975, Bill Moyers Journal aired Rosedale: The Way It Is, documenting the furor after the first Black family moved into Rosedale, Queens — including a rash of fire bombings.
-Forty-five years later a graduate student drew attention to a short segment recording the reactions of a group of black girls trying to make sense of the virulent racist attack they'd just experienced.
-The New York Times picked up on the story and found the children and others featured in the documentary and produced its own reported feature: " A Racist Attack on Children Was Taped in 1975.
+In 1975, Bill Moyers Journal aired Rosedale: The Way It Is, documenting the furor that arose after the first black family moved into Rosedale, Queens, including a rash of firebombings.
+In 2020, a graduate student drew attention to a short segment that had recorded the reactions of a group of black girls who attempted to make sense of the incident they had experienced.
+The New York Times later found the children and others featured in the documentary and produced its own reported feature: "A Racist Attack on Children Was Taped in 1975.
 We Found Them."